-CANEGROWERS has fought and won a long campaign to secure choice and competition in sugar marketing services – just in time for the 2017 season.
+CANEGROWERS has won a long campaign to secure choice and competition in sugar marketing services – just in time for the 2017 season.

 With new structures in place, Queensland sugarcane growers are able to choose the marketer of their economic interest sugar and better match their price risk management decisions with their farm and family circumstances.